frederic-perez/AmE-dictionary/dictionary.md

 __bylaw__
 __bylaws__
 __bylines__
-__byzantine__ :open_mouth: (of a system or situation) Excessively complicated, and typically involving a great deal of administrative detail. _The byzantine nature of health care pricing._
+__byzantine__ :pencil2: (of a system or situation) Excessively complicated, and typically involving a great deal of administrative detail. _The byzantine nature of health care pricing._
 __c/o__
 __cab__ _n_ _The cab of his truck._
 __cabana__ _n_